-XLT version could be a budget-priced alternative to a traditional minivan or crossover.
+XLT version could be a budget-priced alternative to a traditional minivan or crossover SUV.

 UPS truck handling qualities.

-Though the 6×4 box is roomy, maximum cargo weight is limited to 1,600 lbs.
+Though the cargo area is capacious, maximum cargo weight is limited to 1,600 lbs.

 No towing capacity.

-The Transit comes standard with a 2.0 liter, 138 hp engine and four-speed automatic.
-This is basically the same engine that’s standard in the Transit’s cousin, the Focus sedan.
+The Transit comes standard with a 2.0 liter, 136 hp engine and four-speed automatic.

 All versions are front-wheel-drive.

-There’s a storage alcove built into the upper bulkhead, just like in jitney busses of the type you may have been ferried from a hotel parking lot to an airport terminal in.
+There’s a storage alcove built into the upper bulkhead, above the driver’s head – just like in jitney busses of the type you may have been ferried from a hotel parking lot to an airport terminal in.
 Behind you (in Cargo versions) is an untrimmed, unadorned all-metal interior; no side or rear windows.

-There’s no rearview mirror because, after all, what would be the point?
+There’s no rearview mirror, either – because, after all, what would be the point?

-Wagon versions do get glass – and you can order it as an option on the lower trim Cargo versions.
+Wagon versions do get side and rear windows – and you can order them on the lower trim Cargo version for about $200 extra.

 Though it is physically a small vehicle (180 inches long and 70.7 inches wide, or just only slighter longer and wider than a Focus sedan – which is considered a compact) the Transit’s height (nearly 80 inches, vs. 58.6 for the Focus) combined with the windowless sides and rear, makes it feel bigger than it really is.

-Acceleration is postal Jeep-like, but it’s enough to get around, provided you don’t mind not getting there first.
-Yeah, a 12-13 second 0-60 time is pretty crippled up by modern car standards, but reflect that it’s actually better than most average/v-6 powered family-type cars delivered back in the ’80s.
+Acceleration is postal Jeep-like, but it’s enough to get around – provided you don’t mind not getting there first.
+Yeah, a 12-13 second 0-60 time is pretty crippled up by modern car standards, but reflect that it’s actually better than most average/v-6 powered family-type cars managed back in the ’80s.

-And the decent gas mileage is your payoff – though the Transit would be even better with a diesel mill under its hood.
-The diesel’s torque advantage at low speeds would make it feel snappier in terms of acceleration and probably it would get 40-plus MPGs, too.
+And decent gas mileage is your payoff – though the Transit would be even better with a diesel engine under its hood.
+A diesel’s torque advantage at low speeds would also make it feel snappier in terms of acceleration – and probably would give 40-plus MPGs, too.

-The interior is simple and well-designed for its intended purpose.
+The interior, though Spartan, is well-designed for its intended purpose.
 Dual (manual) sliding side doors are standard; you can also access the back by a pair of hinged doors that open outward and almost fold back on themselves (225 degrees) to keep them out of your way and make it easier to load the vehicle.

 Do keep in mind the 1,600 lb. max payload rating, though.